 How to Brew Kombucha Wine

-Ever if it is possible to make wine out of kombucha?
+Ever wondered if it is possible to make wine out of kombucha?
 Well it sure is - read on for detailed guidelines on how to make kombucha wine.
 Booch with a buzz!

 Did you know that it is possible to turn your ordinary booch into something with more of a kick?
 Kombucha can be made into a variety of mildly alcoholic beverages such as kombucha beer, wine, ale, and even a kombucha champagne.